Operator models for meromorphic functions of bounded type: Introduction

-Finally, we mention that the ideas developed in \cite{Alpay1} had a great influence on this article.
+In addition, we also mention that the ideas developed in \cite{Alpay1} had a great influence on this article.
 There the author studied a closely related question in the context of inverse scattering and gave some partial answers.
 The methods developed in this article allow us to solve that problem in full generality as well (see Section \ref{GenBhspaces} for details).